SpreeHertz/Sandmine.js/README.md

 * Consumes stuff.
 * Kills a mob when in a particular radius.
 * Looks at nearest player.
-* Pathfinds the player and gets as close as possible if a player says
+* Pathfinds the player and gets as close as possible if a player says "`follow me`" and stops if you say "`stop`".
 * PvP you if you say "`fight me`" and stops if you say "`stop`".

 ## Credits